No matter whether you are fighting for more money in your local budget or placing a measure on the ballot, there are basically four steps involved:

 No need to reinvent the wheel.
 Below is a matrix for what to include in a measure, and some drafts of measures that go from greatly detailed to just a basic framework, and from taxes to set-asides.

-- Drafting a dedicated funding measure – one-page summary created by Funding the Next Generation on elements of a funding measure
+- Drafting a dedicated funding measure –

 - Examples of 3 types of measures – differing in revenue strategy, level of detail, and structure for implementation: